ericchchiu/u1720146_DS7003_courseworkCodeAndData/README.md

 Just place all files and the downloaded file mentioned above into a working directory, import the R code files to an RStudio and then run them.

 The R code JaneAustenAndJohnMuirTokenizers3Hrs.r needs 3 hours+ to run.
-If you really want to run it, it is suggested that you should run JaneAustenAndJohnMuirTmDtm first to make sure that your RStudio can run the R code included in this reporsitory.
+If you really want to run it, it is suggested that you should run JaneAustenAndJohnMuirTmDtm.r first to make sure that your RStudio can run the R code included in this reporsitory.

 For further details, please see the coursework 'A study about using machine learning classifiers KNN and SVM to perform authorship attribution analysis' which is contained in u1720146_DS7003_final.docx